aiekick/alphanum/README.md

 People sort strings with numbers differently than software does.
 Most sorting algorithms compare ASCII values, which produces an ordering that is inconsistent with human logic.
 Here's how to fix it.

+### Download the algorithm
+Java: AlphanumComparator.java
+C#: AlphanumComparator.cs
+C++: alphanum.cpp
+C++, not Windows dependent: alphanum.hpp
+JavaScript: alphanum.js
+Perl: alphanum.pl
+Python: alphanum.py
+Python 2.4+: alphanum.py_v2.4
+Ruby: alphanum.rb
+Other: OCaml, Lua, Groovy
+PHP: Just use sort(&array, SORT_STRING);
+License: MIT License - Free to use and distribute Special thanks to everyone who contributed fixes or new code!
+Use at your own risk...
+I can personally vouch only for the Java version

 ## The Problem

 Look at most sorted list of filenames, product names, or any other text that contains alphanumeric characters - both letters and numbers.
 Traditional sorting algorithms use ASCII comparisons to sort these items, which means the end-user sees an unfortunately ordered list that does not consider the numeric values within the strings.